danialfarid/ng-file-upload/README.md

                                                   // you can use $scope.$watch('myFiles') instead
-    ng-multiple="true|false" // default false, allows selecting multiple files ng-capture="'camera'|'other'" // allows mobile devices to capture using camera accept="image/*,*.pdf,*.xml" // see standard HTML file input accept attribute input-file-...="..." // if you prefix the attr with (data-)input-file- it would
+    ng-multiple="true|false" // default false, allows selecting multiple files ng-capture="'camera'|'other'" // allows mobile devices to capture using camera ng-accept="'image/*'" // see standard HTML file input accept attribute ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard input-file-...="..." // if element is not input file the attributes prefix with (data-)input-file-
-                         // propagate that property to underlying <input type="file"...>
+                         // will be added to underlying <input type="file"...> see #462.
-                         // see #462.
-Use only if the elememt is not input type="file" already
 >Upload</button>
 ```
 #### File drop